udontur/obsidian/eng2d.md

 Visual Imagery: "Car lurched up the rocky dri..."
 Pathetic fallacy: set a somber mood (raining in chapter 5)
 ### Device
+- Metaphor: “The rack of the world… founded on a fairy’s wing” (106)

 ### GATSBY HISTORY
 Wolfshiem wear jewelries made of human teeth, professional yapper